pypa/pip/docs/html/reference/build-system/pyproject-toml.md

 regular {ref}`deprecation policy <Deprecation Policy>`.
 ```

+### Backend Configuration

+Build backends have the ability to accept configuration settings, which can
+change the way the build is handled.
+These settings take the form of a
+series of `key=value` pairs.
+The user can supply configuration settings
+using the `--config-settings` command line option (which can be supplied
+multiple times, in order to specify multiple settings).

+The supplied configuration settings are passed to every backend hook call.

 ## Build output

 It is the responsibility of the build backend to ensure that the output is